 - (a) the Declaration of Trust creating the Trust under the laws of the Province of Ontario.
 See "The Trust Material Agreements Summary of the Declaration of Trust"; - (b) the Mortgage Broker Agreement between the Mortgage Broker and the Manager with respect to the provision of services by the Mortgage Broker to the Manager.
-See "The Trust Material Agreements The Mortgage Broker Agreement";

-- (c) the Loan Agreement between the Lenders, the Trust, the Mortgage Broker and the Manager pursuant to which the Lenders established a demand revolving operating loan credit facility in favour of the Trust for the purpose of financing the investment operations of the Trust.
-See "The Trust - Material Agreements - The Loan Agreement"; and - (d) the Services Agreement between the Manager and SGGG pursuant to which SGGG provides unitholder record-keeping services to the Manager in relation to the Trust.
-See "The Trust Material Agreements The Services Agreement".
+See "The Trust Material Agreements The Mortgage Broker Agreement"; - (c) the Loan Agreement between the Lenders, the Trust, the Mortgage Broker and the Manager pursuant to which the Lenders established a demand revolving operating loan credit facility in favour of the Trust for the purpose of financing the investment operations of the Trust.
+See "The Trust Material Agreements The Loan Agreement"; - (d) the Services Agreement between the Manager and SGGG pursuant to which SGGG provides unitholder record-keeping services to the Manager in relation to the Trust.
+See "The Trust Material Agreements The Services Agreement"; and - (e) the Cost Sharing and Dealer Services Fee Agreement between the Manager and CDFL.
+See "Compensation Paid to Sellers and Finders".